 - Intent to study at a university in Germany for a minimum of three semesters

-- Have a positive approach towards democracy and human rights,
+- Have a positive approach toward democracy and human rights

-- Be open to developing their perspective and practice tolerance,
+- Be open to developing their perspective and practicing tolerance

 Important Terms and Conditions